MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/NodeJSAndCertificates.md

 the self-signed nor the corporate root CA certificate is present in Node's list of trusted root certificates.

 ### Workaround
-For now the only workaround is to set the variable *NODE_TLS_REJECT_UNAUTHORIZED* to zero on each build machine.
-If you want to make sure that this change does not affect node processes other than the ones started by our build agent, please set the variable in the context of the build service account.
-We know that this solution is far from perfect, but it effectively uses the same mechanism as the older Node API and there is no way for custom extensions using the vsts-node-api to work around the issue.
+In version 2.4.2 we have added the option *Disable NodeJS certificate check* to the *Advanced* parameter section of the task.
+In essence the option sets the variable *NODE_TLS_REJECT_UNAUTHORIZED* to zero for the NodeJS process used by our task.
+While this solution is far from perfect, it effectively uses the same mechanism that the older versions of the Visual Studio Team Services Node API used.
+For now there is no better way for our task to fix the issue.

+### What is the Risk of the Workaround?
+The risk of this workaround is fairly small.
+First of all, certificate checks are only disabled within the *Build Quality Checks* task if you enable the workaround.
+We guarantee that we only communicate with your Team Foundation Server.
+However, if you want to inspect our code, just download our extension from the Visual Studio Marketplace or contact us for a copy of the TypeScript code.
+If your build machines are not connected to the internet, the risk is futher mitigated.
+Lastly, NodeJS has no truely secure way of handling these situations.
+Every NodeJS script may disable the certificate check and you cannot fully prevent this.
+Neither the custom code solution mentioned above nor the new environment variable in NodeJS (see below) run any security checks on the injected certificates.
+Unless NodeJS implements mechanisms to work with secured certificate stores on the various operating systems, you need to be aware of this issue and inspect all NodeJS processes running in sensitive environment for security issues.

 ### Long-Term Solution
 Starting with version 7.3.0 NodeJS introduced a new environment variable called *NODE_EXTRA_CA_CERTS* (see [here](https://nodejs.org/dist/latest-v8.x/docs/api/cli.html#cli_node_extra_ca_certs_file)),